-We estimate that our portion of the total expenses of this offering will be \$.
-The selling shareholder has agreed to pay certain expenses incurred in connection with the offering, including the underwriters' discount, brokers' commissions and fees of counsel to the selling shareholder.
-The underwriters have agreed to pay up to \$ of the expenses of the offering.
+We estimate that our portion of the total expenses of this offering will be \$175,000.
+The selling shareholder has agreed to pay the underwriters' discount, brokers' commissions and fees of counsel to the selling shareholder.
+The underwriters have agreed to pay a portion of the expenses of the offering, with such portion estimated to be approximately \$280,000.

-Because the selling shareholder, an affiliate of CIBC World Markets Corp., beneficially owns more than 10% of our common stock outstanding prior to the closing of this offering, CIBC World Markets Corp. may be deemed to have a "conflict of interest" in connection with the offering under Rule 2720 of the NASD, Inc. This offering is also independently subject to Rule 2720 because more than 10% of the net proceeds of the offering, not including underwriting compensation, will be paid to affiliates of the NASD who are participating in this offering.
+Because the selling shareholder, an affiliate of CIBC World Markets Corp., beneficially owns more than 10% of our common stock outstanding prior to the closing of this offering, CIBC World Markets Corp. may be deemed to have a "conflict of interest" in connection with the offering under Rule 2720 of the NASD, Inc. This offering is also independently subject to Rule 2720 because more than 10% of the net proceeds of the offering, not including underwriting compensation, will be paid to affiliates of members of the NASD who are participating in this offering.
 As a result, this offering is being conducted in compliance with Rule 2720 of the NASD.
 When a NASD member with a conflict of interest participates as an underwriter in a public offering, Rule 2720 requires that the public offering price may be no higher than that recommended by a "qualified independent underwriter," as defined by the NASD.
 Pursuant to that rule, the appointment of a qualified independent underwriter is not necessary in connection with this offering, as a bona fide independent market (as defined in the NASD Conduct Rules) exists in our common stock.